awakelife93/ddd-specification-pattern/README.md

 /**
  * @class ProductDiscountWithinLimitSpecification
  * @description
- * The discounted amount of a product cannot be greater than the normal amount.
+ * The discounted price of a product cannot be greater than the normal price.
  */
 class ProductDiscountWithinLimitSpecification extends CompositeSpecification<Product> {
   isSatisfiedBy(candidate: Product): boolean {